 FREE indicates that the FTL input file for MT3DMS is in list-directed (free) format, i.e., produced by the LMT6 Package with the option OUTPUT_FILE_FORMAT set to formatted; and

-PRINT indicates that the content of the flow-transport link file is printed to the standard output file for checking and debugging purposes
+PRINT indicates that the content of the flow-transport link file is printed to the standard output file for checking and debugging purposes.
+This option is available in two places: (1) as an option in the NAM file (for compatibility with MT3DMS) as described here; and (2) as an optional keyword “FTLPRINT” in the BTN package, described below.

-BTN file – the following three keywords may be specified in conjunction with the BTN file.

-MUTDRY – suppresses following messages to reduce the size of standard output file

-Dry cell reactivated

-Saturated thickness is less than or equal to zero

-Saturated thickness is less than the specified minimum thickness

-C2DRY – creates and writes to the output file C2DRY.UCN when MST and/or DRY options are used during program execution

-DRYBUD – includes mass flowing through dry cells as part of the mass balance summary reported to the standard output file
+Table xx – Reserved Unit Numbers for MT3D-USGS Input and Output Files (modified from table in MT3DMS v5.3 Supplemental User’s Guide)